curl/everything-curl/libcurl/conn/proxies.md

 asks the proxy for the specific resource.
 The connection to the HTTP proxy is made using plain unencrypted HTTP.

-If an HTTPS resource is requested, libcurl will instead issue a `CONNECT` request to the proxy.
+If an HTTPS resource is requested, libcurl instead issues a `CONNECT` request to the proxy.
 Such a request opens a tunnel through the proxy, where it passes data through without understanding it.
 This way, libcurl can establish a secure end-to-end TLS connection even when an HTTP proxy is present.

 You *can* proxy non-HTTP protocols over an HTTP proxy, but since this is mostly done by the CONNECT method to tunnel data through it requires that the